TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/README.rst

 ** OVERHAUL in progress!**

-*  Please don't push to this branch unless your name is ...
+*  Please don't push to this branch unless your name is flicstar I am working on the Editors Tutorial page by page.
+My plan is in a Google Sheet: https://docs.google.com/spreadsheets/d/1FQjzWSSqP6BL4BsSa3_TpjBQUzB0ZxRbvjnuUZ9CfKk/edit#gid=485539181
-*  ((editors and reviewers: specify your regulations here!))
-*  ...